radimklaska/onewheel-pcb/README.md

 # 3x5S charge board

-Note: I ordered these, but still need to test the PCB.

 Manage your OneWheel battery with a hobby charger.
 These usually do 6S or 8S max.
 This board will allow you split up the balance connector to standard 3 5S parts.

 This is helpful when diagnosing a battery health and balancing the pack.